Sifchain/ClientSDK/README.md

 Import and Export ERC20 tokens from sifchain to ethereum and back.

-Be sure to check the fee and gas is set to your preference in the `config.ts` file and the hard coded values in the `exportToken` and `importToken` function bodies.
+Be sure to check the fee and gas is set to your preference in the `config.ts` file.
 All available tokens along with corresponding symbols are found in the `sdk/assets.sifchain.mainnet.json` file.
-The assets in this file with `homeNetwork` equal to `"ethereum"` are ERC20 tokens.

 #### Import Eth or ERC20 tokens from Ethereum to Sifchain